LNDG/SpikeVar/README.md

 # SpikeVar
 In this repository you can find code that reproduces all main results of the *spikevar* project.

-> **Note**: This repository will still be updated during revisions and currently is only intended for to allow reviewers to take a look at any part of our analysis pipeline.

 ![Fig. 1](figures/Fig1_draft.png)
 *Fig. 1: Estimating latentent coupling between image features and hippocampal spike entropy*